Exxon Stock: One Dividend Payer to Own Forever

 Exxon stock constitutes a classic example.
 The company’s raw size endows the business with a permanent competitive advantage.
 That edge has allowed management to pay out distributions for over a century.

 And because the energy patch has fallen out of favor on Wall Street, investors have a chance to scoop up shares at a rare bargain.
-My approach: Own Exxon stock, stash the certificates in a drawer, and collect the dividends for decades to come.
+My approach would be to consider owning XOM stock, stashing the certificates in a drawer, and collecting the dividends for decades to come.